olivergondza/dumpling/cli.md

 ## Batch processing

-When using Dumpling CLI, `--in` option is conventionally used to choose a *factory implementation* and a *locator* (yes, an option with 2 values).
-Run one of Dumpling predefined queries against threaddump.
+When using Dumpling CLI, `--in` option is conventionally used to choose a *factory implementation* and a *locator* (yes, an option with 2 values) in order to create runtime to inspect.
+Run one of Dumpling predefined queries against runtime obtained from different sources.

 ```bash
 $ ./dumpling.sh deadlocks --in process 4242